erikgeo/msfs_g36_project/README.md

 1: Download and install the Working Title NXi from the store Marketplace

-2: Download and unzip the folder ‘z-bonanza-g36-improvement-project’ in your MSFS Community folder
+2: Download and unzip the folder ‘z-bonanza-g36-improvement-project’ in to your MSFS Community folder

+3: Download and unzip the folder 'g36ip-hanger-module' in to your MSFS Community folder

 -------------------------------------
 -------------------------------------